andremenegassi/x-PATeSCO/README.md

 <b>x-PATeSCO (bin) </b> - binary file and dependencies to run the tool; we tested it with Windows 10.
 It requires an Appium server (http://appium.io/) installed and running; the mobile device must be accessible through the Appium server.
 The server's address and port are set up within the tool.

-<b>Experimental Data/AppTestProjects.rar</b> - for each app, we provide the project source folder (used to build the .apk for Android and .app for iOS), as well as the test project (for Microsoft Visual Studio 2017) that runs and collects the data about the eight locating strategies discussed in the paper.
+<b>Experimental Data/AppProject</b> - for each app, we provide the project source folder (used to build the .apk for Android and .app for iOS).
 We make available seven out of nine apps tested in the paper since two apps are from IT partners and are not open source.

+<b>Experimental Data/TestProject</b> - for each app the test project (for Microsoft Visual Studio 2017) that runs and collects the data about the eight locating strategies discussed in the paper.

 <b>Experimental Data/data.csv</b> - it contains the raw data for the experimental study conducted in the paper.
 This file summarizes pieces of information for all executions, initially recorded in JSON files.